125 GROUP HST DEPOT AT RUDDINGTON GCR(N)

 - Gives a better working environment that makes restoration time more productive

-- Environment that 125 Group has control of – presently shed space is at a premium or non-existent
+- Environment that 125 Group has control of – shed space is always in demand and rarely available

 HOW YOU CAN HELP

 Donations Target £100,000

 We welcome donations for our Depot which we hope will become the UK recognised site of High Speed Train preservation as a working museum base.
 A registered charity, 125 Group needs to raise £100,000 to allow the development to succeed and protect its fleet assets from the ravages of the English weather.

 As a mark of appreciation, donors who give £125 and over will be invited to have their name added to our Donation Wall which will adorn the HST depot building, this is a very special personal way to support our preservation efforts.